Aisam-ul-Haq Qureshi: 2009

 Aisam played in a future event in Sheffield, England, as the second seed.
 Aisam beat British Timothy Bradshaw in the first round 6–4, 6–0 but lost 6–4, 6–2 to Matthew Illingworth in the second.

 Aisam lost to Matthias Bachinger in the first round of qualifying in the Heilbronn Challenger in Germany 7–6(4), 2–6, 3–6, and also lost in the first round of doubles with James Auckland.
 Next week, Aisam went to the Wrocław Challenger but lost in the second round of qualifying.
-Teaming up with Auckland again, he lost in the second round in the doubles.
+Teaming up with Auckland again, he lost in the second round of the doubles.

 Aisam went to the qualifying rounds in the Belgrade Challenger but lost in the first round to Julian Reister 7–5, 5–7, 4–6, Aisam was a break up in the second set and he also missed a match point in the tenth game of the second set as Reister was serving to stay in the match.
 Aisam teamed up with Lovro Zovko in the Doubles they lost in the final 6–3, 2–6 8–10.
 Aisam teamed up with Prakash Amritraj in the Dubai Championship but lost in the first round.

 Aisam played in Pakistan's win over Oman in the Davis Cup which they won 4–1.
 Aisam won his first rubber and he won the Doubles match with Aqeel Khan, but did not play in the dead rubbers.

-Back on the Challenger Circuit, Aisam travelled to Kyoto, Japan where he beat Chris Guccione in the first round 7–6(3), 6–4.
-He played I.Dodig in the second round, Aisam lost 5–7, 1–6, hurting his ankle during the match, but recovered to play in his Doubles Match.
+Back on the Challenger Circuit, Aisam traveled to Kyoto, Japan where he beat Chris Guccione in the first round 7–6(3), 6–4.
+He played I. Dodig in the second round, Aisam lost 5–7, 1–6, hurting his ankle during the match, but recovered to play in his Doubles Match.
 Aisam claimed the Doubles Title in Kyoto with partner M. Slanar.
-Aisam partnered R. Bopanna in the Bangkok Challenger and they reached the semi finals, but lost in two close Tie-Breakers 6–7(4), 6–7(5) to Elgin & Kudryavtsev.
+Aisam partnered with R. Bopanna in the Bangkok Challenger and they reached the semi-finals but lost in two close Tie-Breakers 6–7(4), 6–7(5) to Elgin & Kudryavtsev.

 Qureshi went to the Korat Challenger teaming up with Rohan Bopanna, where they reached the semi-finals.
 They defeated Levy and Okun 7–6(5), 3–6, 10–6 to reach the final, in which they beat Sanchai and Sonchat Ratiwatana 6–3, 6–7(5) 10–5.
 Qureshi & Bopanna had to play their semi-final and final matches on the same day.
 This meant Qureshi claimed his second title in three weeks, Aisam also was a semi-finalist in Bangkok.